coreutils: Version-sort ordering rules

 2. First the initial part of each string consisting entirely of

-1. These two parts (one of which may be empty) are compared
+A. These two parts (either of which may be empty) are compared

 lexically.
 If a difference is found it is returned.

-2. The lexical comparison is a comparison of ASCII values
+B. The lexical comparison is a lexicographic comparison of byte

-3. Then the initial part of the remainder of each string which
+3. Then the initial part of the remainder of each string that contains

-values of these two parts are compared, and any difference found is
+represented by these two parts are compared, and any difference

 the end of one or both version strings being compared) counts